daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 print(f"Campaign success rate: {success_rate:.2%}")
 ```

-Run the `campaign_success_rate.py` file in your IDE terminal using `python3 campaign_success_rate.py` and see the campagin success rate of the `campaign.csv` output in your IDE terminal.
+Run the `campaign_success_rate.py` file in your IDE terminal using `python3 campaign_success_rate.py` and see the campaign success rate of the `campaign.csv` output in your IDE terminal.

 ## Step 2: Analysis and Visualization of Client Age by Educational Level